chrisxj33/Cloud-Based-Visualisation-of-Live-Weather-Data/README.md

 ### Importance

 Spatial distribution of data is pivotal for understanding geographical trends and patterns.
-Even more important is the scalability of the framework via the cloud.
+The exponential rise in data volume demands scalability of any framework via the cloud.

 ### Objectives